 However, the position of this card in your spread changes the interpretation of it.
 If the 10 of Swords lands in the "future" position of your spread, it's indicating you have yet to reach the worst of something, and you should prepare for potential upheaval or calamity.

 While the name seems innocent enough, the Tower is pretty foreboding.
 The card features a dark, stormy sky as the backdrop and a burning, lightning-struck tower in the foreground.
-Two men are falling from the tower, plunging towards their imminent, brutal deaths.
+Two men are falling from the tower.
 The card indicates a sudden change or release, one that may have left you blindsided.
 The release can be anything from uncovering a hidden truth to having a life-altering revelation.

 The Tower card is unique in that its power lies in the present; the position it lands in simply refers to where that lightning bolt of change will come from to jolt you.
 For example, if it lands in the past position, it means the roots of the upheaval have already occurred, and only now are the repercussions taking a hold in your life.